Writing Placement Prompt — Fall 2018

 - Please do not do any research for this assignment, or any reading beyond the article provided to you.

-- If the Writing Program believes you are ready for the challenges of English 102, we will make the schedule change for you and notify you via email.
+- If the Writing Program believes you are ready to start with English 102, we will make the schedule change for you and notify you via email.

 - Please do not purchase your textbooks until you have received the results of the writing placement evaluation.
 The textbooks for English 101 and English 102 will likely be different.